hgranlund/tsi-gpgpu/src/kNN/README.md

 ![build_query_aws](./images/v14_build_query_gtx.png)

 Querying for n points still takes a lot of time, but the time increase related to the number of points seems to be lower than the build time.
-This is further strengthened when looking at the results form AWS, graphed below.
+This trend is more prominent when we look at the results from our tests on AWS, graphed below.

 ![build_query_aws](./images/v14_build_query_aws.png)